-Figure 787 - Event Name Page
+Figure 778 - Event Name Page

-- Fields Description ThinManager Event Name This is an organizational name only.
+Fields Description ThinManager Event Name This is an organizational name only.
 It does not impact the operation of the event.
 ThinManager Event Type Specifies the type of event.
-Select Generic for all events except for ThinManager Logix PinPoint events, which uses PinPoint as the ThinManager Event Type; select Internal to propagate the ThinManager Event SubType pull-down menu.
-ThinManager Event SubType Choose from Location Logoff, Location Login, User Logoff, or User Login.
+Select Generic for all events except for ThinManager Logix PinPoint events, which should use PinPoint as the ThinManager Event Type.
 Event Group This is the group in which the event is nested.
 Blank means it is nested at the root of the ThinManager Events tree.
 Otherwise, the name in this field is the name of the group in which the event is nested.
-Buttons Add Opens the Define Match Condition page to create a new Match Expression Delete After the undesired Expression is selected, this action permanently removes it Edit After an Expression is selected, the Define Match Condition page appears, where modifications can be made Move Up Changes the presentation order of an Expression Move Down Changes the presentation order of an Expression Start Group Denotes the start of a Group of Expressions End Group Denotes the end of a Group of Expressions Change Group Launches the ThinManager Events tree, from which to select a group in which to nest the event.
+Buttons Buttons Add Opens the Define Match Condition page to create a new Match Expression Delete After the undesired Expression is selected, this action permanently removes it Edit After an Expression is selected, the Define Match Condition page appears, where modifications can be made Move Up Changes the presentation order of an Expression Move Down Changes the presentation order of an Expression Start Group Denotes the start of a Group of Expressions End Group Denotes the end of a Group of Expressions Change Group Launches the ThinManager Events tree, from which to select a group in which to nest the event.